rahulk87/runABS/README.md

    1. Change the MAF directory to where the results from ABSOLUTE are present.
 This is typically *Output/absolute_results/Output/reviewed/SEG_MAF*
    2. Asign to *results.directory* the location of the *muts.csv* file
    3. This is all annotated in the code.
 If the hotspots are already annotated you do not need to redo this step.
 Currently, **REDO the LOH**
-7. QC pipeline LOH and hotspot annotation
+7. QC pipeline LOH and hotspot annotation on the csv file
    1. Compare first iteration HOTSPOT loci calls by the pipeline to the hostpot loci calls fromm these R scripts.
 These should be identical, however, discrepancies occur when the ANN....EFFECT is a splice site mutation, intronic variants, and the gene has known hotspot loci.
    2. Compare LOH pipeline calls by the pipeline to loh calls from these R scripts.
      - When mutations fall outside segments these are marekd as errors and should be curated by hand from the cncf/ segment files.
        + use the segment closest to the mutation position, where if lesser copy number (lcn) = 0 is LOH and lnc ≥ 1 is NO-LOH.
-7. Remove FACETS CCF and Clonal Status columns as ABSOLUTE CCF and Clonal Status tend to be more accurate.
-However, compare these to see how much concordance we have between the calls.
+   3. Make sure there are no missing values from the ABSOLUTE calculations or any other required fields
 7. Run *Mutation_Figure_Patient.R*
    1. Comments and suggestions throughout the code
    2. Will need to make cosmetic chages to the figures
      - In the CCF heatmap, surround mutations with yellow circles with a yellow box indicating these are clonal.
 Those with LOH need to have a white slash through them
      - Make all **samples bold**, *mutations italicized* and everything should be in Arial Font
+9. Prepare Excel Spreadsheet summary
+   1. Remove FACETS CCF and Clonal Status columns as ABSOLUTE CCF and Clonal Status tend to be more accurate.
+However, compare these to see how much concordance we have between the calls.
 8. Run *make mutsig_report*